+Aircraftwoman Danielle Woolard and President of No.30 Squadron Beaufighter Association, Bruce Robertson at a reception to celebrate the formation of the RAAF, at RAAF Base Richmond Sergeant's Mess.
 Contact AFA NSW If you are in need help or know of someone needing support, contact your local branch listed on the AFA NSW website (raafansw.org.au) or call the NSW President on 0418 261 528.
 If you wish to become an Advocate please call the President, who would be happy to discuss and provide assistance in the process to enrol and qualify.
-For AFA NSW membership enquiries and support contact the Secretary, Karim Anwar JP, on 0401 154 154, or refer to the AFA NSW website.
-DEPARTMENT OF VETERANS' AFFAIRS Department of Veterans' Affairs (DVA) services include:
+For AFA NSW membership enquiries and support, contact the Secretary, Karim Anwar JP, at secretary@raafansw.org.au, phone 0401 154 154, or refer to the website DEPARTMENT OF VETERANS' AFFAIRS Department of Veterans' Affairs (DVA) services include: